Vokuar/Jagex-Launcher-ClientSwitcher-for-OSRS/README.md

 1. Download the repository to your computer.
 2. Open the repository directory and run the 'ClientSwitcher.cmd' file.
 3. Select the client that you want to run from the pop-up window by typing the corresponding number for the client.
-4. this should switch the files to run the respective client.
-5. Launch the Jagex launcher and select the OSRS game.
+4. Launch the Jagex launcher and select the OSRS game.
-6. The selected client (RuneLite or HDOS) will now launch with the Jagex launcher.
+5. The selected client (RuneLite or HDOS) will now launch with the Jagex launcher.

 ## Issues & Troubleshooting